dncoble/fem1d/README.md

 # fem1d
 Python wrapper for FEM1D program from J.N.
 Reddy.
+Use this to generate the problem data cards or alternatively solve straight from python.

+I've tried to program this to the full functionality of FEM1D, but it has only been tested with Euler-Bernoulli beam problems.

 ## How to use